alexsad/gulp-superviewsjs/README.md

 # gulp-superviewsjs
-plugin GULP to convert template superview to Incremental DOM
+A plugin to use the convert template <a href="https://github.com/davidjamesstone/superviews.js">superviewjs</a> to Incremental DOM into gulp

 ####how to install: